 You’ll need pencils and paper strips.

 Place the strips inside a plastic egg.
 Then create a simple basket using a paper or foam bowl and shredded Easter paper.
 Add individually wrapped treats if desired.
-Then place the filled “Easter basket” on the neighbor’s porch and text or call that you’ve done so.
+Then give the filled “Easter basket” to your neighbor.

 Do a springtime food and supplies donation, culminating on Palm Sunday.
 Plan to contribute items such as boxed-dinner mixes, a canned vegetable, a canned fruit, tuna, crackers, mayonnaise, cookies, paper towels, toilet paper, and hygiene supplies.